Logiqx/open-gnss/docs/README.md

 ### Next Steps

 This is a community-wide initiative but the GitHub project and initial thoughts and ideas were created on GitHub by Michael George (K888).
 The open format needs to be devised, reviewed, discussed, tweaked and so forth.
 Early thoughts and ideas have been captured in separate document:

 - [Open GNSS - Thoughts and Ideas](thoughts.md)

 The above is by no means the finished article.
 It is simply the product of a few hours work and something of an in-depth brain dump.

-All feedback welcome.
+All feedback is welcome.
 Feel free to contact me via Seabreeze (or e-mail if you have it) and I will get back to you when time allows.